-So the camera UI is extremely straightforward with the Note 5 pro and you get a flash on/off switch, an HDR mode enables switch, a filters option to add various color effects on your photos.
+So the camera UI is extremely straightforward with the Note 5 pro and you get a flash on/off switch, an HDR mode enables switch, a filters option to add various colour effects on your photos.
 The menu option gives you a good number of tools that include the beauty and scene selection mode.
 You also get the settings option and if you click on that you can go to the camera settings pane where you can configure a lot of camera settings.

 Next, you get the secondary camera switch to choose from the front and rear camera.
-The Capture button is in the center followed by a tiny icon that takes you to the recently captured media.
+The Capture button is in the centre followed by a tiny icon that takes you to the recently captured media.
 Lastly, There is this slider which lets you select from an array of different shooting modes.